What are toddlers doing at 18 months to 2 years?

-At this age, toddlers starts to experience new emotions like anger and frustration, guilt, shame, possessiveness and excitement.
-These ‘big’ emotions can be hard to deal with for your child, and you might see some temper tantrums as a result.
+At this age, toddlers start to experience new emotions like anger and frustration, guilt, shame, possessiveness and excitement.
+Tantrums can happen when your toddler is overwhelmed by these strong emotions.

 Playing and learning